fhemberger/nomad-demo/README.md

 ## On Security

-For this demo I tried to keep the setup simple, but already a bit closer to a practical use than just "start it in development mode on your laptop".
+For this demo I tried to keep the setup simple, but already a bit closer to a practical use than "just start it in development mode on your laptop".
 I think that it provides a good, stable basis which can be extended (especially through Ansible) if the following security considerations are taken into account:

 - Separate the control plane (Consul, Nomad Server) from the worker pool running the applications (Nomad Client), so faulty or malicious workloads have less impact on the overall system integrity and stability.